 Sunday Blues team practices are compulsory, while dancers choose which of the weekday practices to attend.
-Team members often practice more than twice a week by booking college venues independently - indeed, the more you practice, the better chance you will have of winning!
+Team members often practise more than twice a week by booking college venues independently - indeed, the more you practice, the better chance you will have of winning!